-Additional information on the Town's capital assets can be found in note III.A.3 of the basic financial statements.
+Additional information on the Town's capital assets can be found on page 29 of the basic financial statements.

-Long-term Debt.
-As of June 30, 2020, the Town of Bailey had total outstanding debt of \$608,232.
-Additional information regarding the Town of Bailey's long-term debt can be found in note III.8.5.
+Long-term debt.
+As of June 30, 2021, the Town of Bailey had total outstanding debt of \$596,817.
+Additional information regarding the Town of Bailey's long-term debt can be found on page 42.